SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 * Does the email contain 1 or more actionable tasks?
 If not, do not turn into an PBI.

-* Does the feedback contain confidential information?
+* Does the feedback contain confidential information that should not be on the backlog?
 If so, do not turn into an PBI.

 * Will the task take less than 15 minutes to complete?
 If so, follow the ["touch it once" principle](/the-touch-it-once-principle) and do it immediately.